 Compressors can be equipped with many different types of refrigerant gases, some of which are more energy-efficient than others, for example R600a which also has zero ozone-depleting properties.

-• Generally more expensive than thermoelectric systems, and are more labor-intensive to manufacture and install
+- Generally more expensive than thermoelectric systems, and are more labour-intensive to manufacture and install

-• Cheaper to manufacture, and less labor-intensive to install
+- Cheaper to manufacture, and less labour-intensive to install

-• Generally only around 10-15% as efficient as the ideal refrigerator (Carnot cycle), compared to 40-60% achieved by conventional compression cycle systems (vapor compression)
+- Generally only around 10-15% as efficient as the ideal refrigerator (Carnot cycle), compared to 40-60% achieved by conventional compression cycle systems (vapour compression)

-• More costly to run as it is not as efficient as the vapor-compression systems (in terms of coefficient of performance)
+- More costly to run as it is not as efficient as the vapour-compression systems (in terms of coefficient of performance

-All Vintec wine cabinets are equipped with high-quality and quiet variable-speed compressor systems, which have been thoroughly tested to ensure they function well in different climates.
+All Vintec and Transtherm wine cabinets are equipped with high-quality and quiet compressor systems, which have been thoroughly tested to ensure they function well in Australian and New Zealand climates.